Steele Indian School Park: Park history

 The city of Phoenix obtained the land in 1996 through an intricate three-way land exchange involving the Florida-based Barron Collier Company and the federal government (the Bank of America Tower was built in the late 1990s in downtown Phoenix by a partnership between Barron Collier Company and Opus West Corporation on land acquired in the exchange).
 At the time, Barron Collier Company also established a $35 million trust fund for the education of Native children in Arizona.
 The park is named after Horace C. Steele, a local businessman and philanthropist; his charitable foundation donated $2.5 million to start development of the park.
 The park opened in late 2001.

 The Phoenix Indian School Preservation Coalition, co-chaired by Jean Chaudhuri and Lenny Foster, gathered support from 18 of 21 tribes in Arizona for the specific purpose of encouraging certain design features in the development of the park.
-Jean, along with John Lewis (Inter-tribal President), Arlo Nau (President - Native American Heritage Society), Tom Amiotte (President - Native American Viet Nam Veterans) presented their concepts and ideas to Mayor Paul Johnson a members of his staff in early 1991.
+Jean, along with John Lewis (Inter-tribal President), Arlo Nau (President - Native American Heritage Society), Tom Amiotte (President - Native American Viet Nam Veterans) presented their concepts and ideas to Mayor Paul Johnson and members of his staff in early 1991.
 This group was active in every public meeting regarding the development of the property, supporting the inclusion of cultural and historical significance in the site plan.
 No mention of the group or its efforts appeared in the public media or final documentation of the story of how the park was developed.
 Jean passed in 1998.
 The park opened in November 2001.

-In 2007, the park was the site of a nationally-covered accident involving two television news helicopters that killed the occupants of both aircraft.
+In July 2007, the park was the site of a mid-air collision involving two television news helicopters of both local Phoenix television stations, ABC affiliate KNXV-TV and independently-owned station, KTVK.
+The accident occurred while both choppers were covering a police pursuit, and resulted in the deaths of the occupants of both aircraft.